 Meanwhile, Kate Winslet will also be back in her role as Ronal, while younger stars Britain Dalton, Trinity Jo-Li Bliss, Jack Champion and Bailey Bass will once again be pivotal to events as the younger generation of Na'vi.

-And there's plenty of new faces joining for the third instalment as well, with David Thewlis the biggest name to be making his maiden voyage to Pandora – while Game of Thrones star Oona Chaplin will play antagonist Varang.
+And there's plenty of new faces joining for the third instalment as well, with David Thewlis the biggest name to be making his maiden voyage to Pandora – but it's Game of Thrones star Oona Chaplin who as the most significant new role in the film as antagonist Varang.

 Avatar 3 plot: What will happen in Fire and Ash?